Azure/azfilebackup/README.md

 The tool requires the GNU version of the `tar` command.
 If you are developing and running the tests in a non-GNU environment (e.g. macOS), you can install GNU `tar`.
 On macOS for example, you can use Homebrew: `brew install gnu-tar`.

+## Packaging

+The `release` directory contains instructions and a Dockerfile that are used to generate an RPM file suitabled for deployment on a system without impact on existing Python installations.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a